Heed the warning label on mutual funds - passive is better

-CHICAGO The warning is posted in fine print at the bottom of all mutual fund advertisements: “Past performance does not guarantee future results.”
+CHICAGO (Reuters) - The warning is posted in fine print at the bottom of all mutual fund advertisements: “Past performance does not guarantee future results.”
 The U.S. Securities and Exchange Commission requires it.

 But when it comes to actively managed mutual funds, that warning should perhaps be updated to: “Strong performance almost certainly guarantees worse performance in the future.”